 Pathological Behaviours in the Workplace Conference!

 Need for Program

-Pathological behaviours are the subject of endless discussions in the workplace.
+Pathological behaviours are disruptive and can impact on patient and staff safety.
+However, not all unpleasant behaviours are pathological.
 The term is used to explain a raft of bad behaviours, including lying, manipulation, and exploitation.
-Understanding their implications will assist those who are at the receiving end and those who may not have identified these behaviours within themselves.
+Understanding different behaviours will assist those who are at the receiving end and those who may not have identified these behaviours within themselves.
 In addition, it will ensure that workplace productivity and patient outcomes are not undermined by petulant and self-serving attitudes.

 Purpose of Program

-The purpose of this conference is for nurses and midwives to be able to identify and understand destructive interpersonal and organisational relationships that adversely affect them and their patients in the workplace, as well as considering strategies to overcome such pathological behaviours.
+The purpose of this conference is for nurses and other health professionals to identify and manage destructive interpersonal and organisational relationships that can be termed pathological.

 Your learning outcomes: